Alisa Sadikova: Biography

 August–September 2016—participation in the project dedicated to Michael Jackson.
 October 2016—speech at the opening of the harp festival in Marseille, France.
 December 2016—performance at the Vienna State Opera.

-February 2017—performance at the Norwegian Academy of music in Oslo.
+February 2017—performance at the Norwegian Academy of music in Oslo, Norway.

 In May 2017, Sadikova participated the 25th film festival Vivat Cinema of Russia and walked the red carpet together with the director Irina Taimanova.

 In June 2017, Sadikova had a performance in the 13th World Harp Congress in Hong Kong.

 From November to December 2017 Alisa participated the show Royal Christmas Gala with Sarah Brightman and Gregorian.
 They had 25 concerts in more than 10 European countries.

 In January 2018, she performed at the Saint-Petersburg Philharmonia Grand Hall with Polina Osetinskaya and Kseniya Rappoport.

 In March and April 2018, she had five solo concerts in Paris, Tel Aviv (2 concerts) and Vologda (2 concerts).

 April 2018 — participation in the concert in M. Gorky Palace of Culture with Farukh Ruzimatov.

 June 2018 — in Barcelona Sadikova had a solo concert and participated the Nino Rota Festival.

 July 2018 — Alisa participated the Festival Musica Mundi in Belgium.

+October 2018 took the Fourth Price at the XX International Harp Competition in Israel.

+Regularly performed at Alice Tully Hall, New York.

+Alisa Sadikova is the winner of the award and nominal grant of the Naum Guzik Foundation, California, USA (2021, 2022, 2023) for outstanding abilities and high achievements in the field of musical creativity (2021, 2022, 2023).

+Alisa Sadikova is the official representative and an endorser of the Salvi Foundation.

+Alisa Sadikova recorded five CDs (in Germany, Russia and France), a new solo Album “Harp Constellation” was released in 2023.

+Currently, Alisa is actively participating in competitions, festivals, concerts and gives solo recitals in Europe, Asia and USA.
+Her YouTube videos get millions of views.